 This course provides advanced study in correct vocal technique using various vocalise like Vaccai, Marchesi, Siefer, Concone and others.
+Special Fee applies.
 Prerequisites: MUS 111 and MUS 112

 This is a continuation of MUS 211.
+Special Fee applies.
 Prerequisites: MUS 111 and MUS 112

 Scales and arpeggios at rapid tempo are studied.
 Exercises such as Czerny's, Bach Sinfonias, intermediate sonatas by Viennese classicists, Chopin Nocturnes, and comparable works from 19th and 20th century composers are stressed.
 The course offers preparation for upper-division qualifying examination.
 In addition to weekly private lessons, students attend a group master class each week.
+Special Fee applies.
 Prerequisite: MUS 114

 This is a continuation of MUS 213.
 In addition to weekly private lessons, students attend a group master class each week.
+Special Fee applies.
 Prerequisite: MUS 213

 This course offers continued technical studies, Bach chorale, preludes and fugues, compositions of romantic and contemporary periods, and hymn playing for congregational singing.
+Special Fee applies.
 Prerequisite: MUS 115, MUS 116, or equivalent

 This is a continuation of MUS 215.
+Special Fee applies.
 Prerequisite: MUS 215 or equivalent